liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 ## Configuring Tomcat

-Configuring Tomcat to run @product@ includes
+Configuring Tomcat to run @sharepoint@ includes

 - Setting environment variables
-- Specifying a web application context for @product@
+- Specifying a web application context for @sharepoint@
 - Setting properties and descriptors

-Optionally, if you're not using @product@'s built-in data source or mail session, you can configure Tomcat to manage them:
+Optionally, if you're not using @sharepoint@'s built-in data source or mail session, you can configure Tomcat to manage them:

 - [Data source](#database-configuration)
 - [Mail session](#mail-configuration)

-Start with configuring Tomcat to run @product@.
+Start with configuring Tomcat to run @sharepoint@.

-1. If you have a @product@ Tomcat bundle, copy the `setenv.bat`, `setenv.sh`, `startup.bat`, `startup.sh`, `shutdown.bat`, and `shutdown.sh` files from it
+1. If you have a @sharepoint@ Tomcat bundle, copy the `setenv.bat`, `setenv.sh`, `startup.bat`, `startup.sh`, `shutdown.bat`, and `shutdown.sh` files from it
     to your `$CATALINA_BASE/bin` folder.
 If not, create the  `setenv.bat` and `setenv.sh`scripts.